UCL/research-computing-with-cpp/04cpp3/sec02PolymorphismWithPointers.md

+---
+title: Classes and Polymorphism with Pointers
+---

 # Revisiting Polymorphism using Pointers

 Early in the course we saw how we can use inheritance to create sub-types which are substitutable in place of a base type.
 Recall that: